 What is a Promotional or Promo Video?

 There are different types of promotional videos, but they all have the same goal – to promote.
-Companies use this type of video mainly to promote their business, products or in some cases an event they organize.
-According to the Visual Teaching Alliance, 90% of information sent to the brain is visual.
+Companies use this type of video mainly to promote their business, products, or in some cases an event they organize.
+According to the Visual Teaching Alliance, 90% of the information sent to the brain is visual.
 Visuals can be processed 60,000 times faster than text, so it is understandable that it is better to use a video, than a simple text to promote your business.
-However, you need to focus on creating a high-quality video, one that will catch your audience attention and that it will be difficult to forget.
+However, you need to focus on creating a high-quality video, one that will catch your audience’s attention and that it will be difficult to forget.

 Creativity is the key to a successful promo video – avoid templates and try not to copy another company’s videos.
 You have to be unique to be remembered.